SSoelvsten/bdd-benchmark/README.md

 **Adiar**

-Adiar also has dependencies on the *Boost Library*, which can be installed as follows
+Adiar also has dependencies on the *Boost Library*.
+On Ubuntu, these can be installed as follows
 ```bash
 apt install libboost-all-dev
 ```

 **CUDD**

-The project has been built on Linux and tested on Ubuntu 18.04 and 20.04.
-On *Windows Subsystem for Linux* or *Cygwin* the automake installation will fail due to _\r\n_ line endings.
-To resolve this, first install dos2unix, then convert the line endings for the relevant files as shown below in the CUDD folder.
+The project has been built on Linux and tested on Ubuntu 18.04 through 22.04 and Fedora 36+.

+On *Windows Subsystem for Linux* or *Cygwin* the automake installation will fail due to *\r\n* line endings.
+To resolve this, first install *dos2unix*, then convert the line endings for the relevant files as shown below in the CUDD folder.

 ```bash